International Students (F1-Visa) International Students (F1-Visa)

 International Student Transferring to FCC

-If you are currently residing in the United States with an F1 visa and you would like to transfer to Frederick Community College please complete steps one through four.
+If you are currently residing in the United States with an F1 visa and you would like to transfer to Frederick Community College please complete steps one through three.
 FCC will then provide a Transfer Form that your current institution will need to complete to obtain an I-20 from FCC.

 Student Process once admitted to the College and issued an I-20 by FCC:

-Step five: Student applies for their F1 Visa, as a separate process from FCC through http://usvisas.state.gov.
+Step five: Student applies for their F-1 Visa, as a separate process from FCC through http://usvisas.state.gov.

 5. A. Once admitted to the College and issued an I-20 by FCC, a student will be required to pay the SEVIS I-901 fee.
 The SEVIS I-901 fee is mandated by Congress to support the program office and the automated system that keeps track of the student and ensures that they maintain their status while in the U.S. Each student issued an initial I-20 is responsible for paying this fee to the SEVP.
 The fee must be paid in advance of their visa appointment and proof of purchase must be brought with them to their visa appointment.